openjdk/mobile/README.md

 ### Pre-requisites
 Following are the prerequisites to build JDK on Mac targeting iOS:
 1. Download and install JDK24 for macOS.
-You can use the JDK you just built targeting macOS in the above note instead, but this is not recommended.
+You can use the JDK you just built targeting macOS in the above note instead.
 2. Download the [support zip](https://download2.gluonhq.com/mobile/mobile-support-20250106.zip) which contains an ios build for libffi and cups.
 Unzip it in an easy to use location.
 3. Install `autoconf` on mac via homebrew: `brew install autoconf`